 Read time 4 minutes

-The default location of an OST file is –
+The default saving location of OST file is following –

 • C:\Users\AppData\Local\Microsoft\Outlook